sparxcore/LoKey/README.md

   - **Solution:** Make sure **LoKey** switches back to **receive** mode after sending a command.

 - **Issue:** Servo is not moving to the expected position.
-  - **Solution:** Check the wiring of the servo and ensure the correct GPIO pin is defined in the code.
+  - **Solution:** Check the wiring of the servo and ensure the correct servoPositions are set for your use.

 ## Acknowledgments